AVSystem/scala-commons/docs/REST.md

 REST API trait by grouping methods into multiple, separate traits without changing the format of HTTP requests.

-Example of prefix method that adds authentication header to the overall API:
+Example of prefix method that adds authorization header to the overall API:

 ```scala
 trait UserApi { ... }